Homemade Ice Cream with raw milk.

 I am making 2 batches.
 One Chocolate, one vanilla…. because we have an ice-cream problem.
 We need lots of ice-cream.

 After the custard has thickened pour it into the ice-cream canister.

 Then I poured the chocolate ice-cream mixture into a separate canister.

 Almost done.
-Add 6 cups cream into the canister.
+Add 6 more cups of cream into the canister.

 Mix everything together.

 Place the canisters into the refrigerator to chill for a few hours (or overnight).